Psychedelic/plug-docs/docs/getting-started/extension-components.md

 ## Plug window object

-Plug provides a simple API to websites and webapps at `window.ic.plug`, enabling them to "talk to" the Internet computer via Plug.
+Plug provides a simple API to websites and webapps at `window.ic.plug`, enabling them to "talk to" the Internet Computer via Plug.

 As we continue to develop features and make them available, the API will let you: